trybick/trance-tuner/website/README.md

-# Website for Tray Tuner
+# Website for Trance Tuner

 This folder contains the [website for Trance Tuner](https://trancetuner.netlify.app/).